 Track your train

-There are a few ways to track trains; one uses a map app on your electronic device or GPS equipment.
+There are several ways to track trains, one of which uses a map app on an electronic device or GPS equipment.

 Doing so will help you determine where you are along your route.

 You can also use the Amtrak app or website to ensure your train is on time.
-There are a few third-party sites like the one I often use or this other.
+There are a few third-party sites, like the one I often use or this one.

 A speedometer app can be fun to see how fast you are going down the rails.

-Wi-Fi is not necessary for life, but for some of us, it is an accessory for entertainment or helps us work and travel simultaneously.
+Wi-Fi is not necessary for life, but for some of us, it is an accessory for entertainment, or it allows us to work so we can travel more.

-I remind myself that Wi-Fi is not a right but a convenience, regardless of speed.
+I remind myself that Wi-Fi is not a right but a convenience so I can manage my expectations.

 Wi-Fi on trains, buses, and planes is often limited to emails and browsing the interwebs and usually does not allow you to stream or download big files.